supahcraig/redpanda_basics/Benchmarking/On Broker Reports.md

+# Generating & serving up the charts locally (on the worker)

 If you want to see a static version of the output from your OMB run, you can do it directly on the broker without too much effort.